RhiH/recipe_store/README.md

     - Consider monetizing options including range of cookware and or other cookery aids
     - Create an option to download/send all ingredients to a shopping list via a preferred vendor
     - Advertising on site for suitable advertisers linked to cookery

 - Site Functionality
     - Increase the search options to allow for searching on ingredients and cooking times
     - Create a filtered search for vegan/vegetarian/main meal/dessert/short cooking times
     - Add more images for recipes during the cooking process
+    - Enable users to upload own images or current url option
     - Create a wildcard 'Inspire Me!' recipe option

 ---